 Trying to evaluate and compare a player from the 1940s with one from 2013 is like comparing apples with oranges.
 So when Athlon Sports ranked the greatest 25 NFL quarterbacks of all-time based on championships, statistical production, personal and team records, overall physical talent and longevity, it's hard to know where names like Sonny Jurgensen, Bobby Layne, Norm Van Brocklin and Y.A.
 Tittle belong relative to their modern peers.
 These four and others like Vinny Testaverde, Len Dawson, Randall Cunningham, Boomer Esiason and Phil Simms just missed making the cut.

-7 hours 50 min ago by David Fox
+5 hours 55 min ago by Aaron Carrara

 3 hours 52 min ago by Athlon Sports